Large Sums of High Order Characters: Introduction and Main Results

-valid for any $x > q^{\delta}$ and $\delta > 0$ fixed, shows that if $\sum_{p|q} p^{-1}$ is unbounded, in contrast, then we can trivially answer Question \ref{ques:Burg} in the affirmative. \end{rem} \begin{rem} The arithmetic condition that $d$ is squarefree in Theorem \ref{thm:levelSet} and Corollary \ref{cor:levelSet} is used in order to conclude, simply from a lower bound condition on $d$, that the group of $d$th order roots of unity does not have too many ``small'' subgroups (see the proof of Proposition \ref{prop:approxHom} below, which invokes the additive combinatorial result Corollary \ref{cor:CDGen}).
-Indeed, the product of prime factors $p|d$ that are ``small'' (in some precise sense) cannot be too large when $d$ is squarefree.
-Morally, this prevents the situation in which $\chi$ takes many of its values among roots of unity of small order from occurring, which might cause significant repetition of values of $\chi(n)$.
-More precisely, what we actually require about $d$ in the proof is that
+valid for any $x > q^{\delta}$ and $\delta > 0$ fixed, shows that if $\sum_{p|q} p^{-1}$ is \emph{unbounded} as a function of $q$, in contrast, then we can trivially answer Question \ref{ques:Burg} in the affirmative. \end{rem} \begin{rem} Our requirement that $d$ be squarefree in Theorem \ref{thm:levelSet} and Corollary \ref{cor:levelSet} is needed to ensure that when $d$ is large so are most of its prime factors.
+As such, the group $\mu_d$ does not have ``too many'' small subgroups.
+Morally, this prevents from occurring the situation that $\chi(n)$ has order much smaller than $d$ for many $n$, which would yield to much repetition in the sequence $(\chi(n))_n$.
+In place of the squarefreeness of $d$, it would be sufficient to assume that

 is large enough in terms of $\eta,\delta$. \end{rem}